Finish the year strong: Access our free fundraising resources today!

 3. What is your control?
 (This is your baseline.)

-From there you can create and implement a series of tests that will tell you how to make your emails more effective.
+From there, you can create and implement a series of tests that will help you improve the effectiveness of your emails.

 B is for Bounce Rate.